-Hey, I’m no Hemingway!
+“Hey, I’m no Hemingway!”

 Rather than embracing the flowery prose of the literati, he chose to eschew obfuscation at every turn and write simply and clearly.

-1. Use short sentences.
+1. Use short sentences

 Perhaps his finest demonstration of short sentence prowess was when he was challenged to tell an entire story in only 6 words:

-For sale: baby shoes, never used.
+“For sale: baby shoes, never worn.”

-2. Use short first paragraphs.
+2. Use short first paragraphs

-3. Use vigorous English.
+3. Use vigorous English

-Here’s David Garfinkel’s take on this one:
+Here’s David Garfinkel’s take on how to write like Hemingway:

-It’s muscular, forceful.
+“It’s muscular, forceful.
 Vigorous English comes from passion, focus and intention.
-It’s the difference between putting in a good effort and TRYING to move a boulder … and actually sweating, grunting, straining your muscles to the point of exhaustion … and MOVING the freaking thing!
+It’s the difference between putting in a good effort and TRYING to move a boulder … and actually sweating, grunting, straining your muscles to the point of exhaustion … and MOVING the freaking thing!”

-4. Be positive, not negative.
+4. Be positive, not negative

 Since Hemingway wasn’t the cheeriest guy in the world, what does he mean by be positive?

-This is what Michel Fortin calls using up words:
+The latter is what Michel Fortin calls using up words:

-Instead of saying “inexpensive,” say “economical,”
+Instead of saying “inexpensive,” say “economical.”

-Instead of saying “this procedure is painless,” say “there’s little discomfort” or “it’s relatively comfortable,”
+Instead of saying “this procedure is painless,” say “there’s little discomfort” or “it’s relatively comfortable.”

 And instead of saying “this software is error-free” or “foolproof,” say “this software is consistent” or “stable.”

-5. Never have only 4 rules.
+5. Never have only 4 rules